Anil Kumar, PhD | Last updated Sep 30, 2018

-Hypothyroidism—a lack of adequate production of thyroid hormones, primarily from iodine deficiency—can result in fatigue, lethargy, cold intolerance, slowed speech and intellectual function, slowed reflexes, hair loss, dry skin, weight gain, and constipation.
+Hypothyroidism—which is a lack of adequate production of thyroid hormones, primarily from iodine deficiency—can result in several health conditions.

 How is iodine measured in the body?

-About 90% iodine is eventually excreted in the urine.
-The urinary iodine values directly reflect dietary iodine intake; therefore, urinary iodine (or UI) analysis is the recommended and most common method for assessing iodine status for public health.
+The urinary iodine values directly reflect dietary iodine intake.
+Therefore, urinary iodine (or UI) analysis is the most common method for assessing iodine status for public health.
 It’s a quick and accurate method to quantify iodine content in population.

 What are the recommended levels of iodine?